RakeshShrestha/Php-Web-Objects/Readme.md

 1. Curl -- In order to use firebase messaging and Amazon S3 Storage
 2. Memcached extension

-About PHP opcache
-1. PHP 7 has a built-in opcache.

 Password Values
 1. superadmin@gmail.com = Mytest123
 2. user@gmail.com = Mytest123